stw32/PulseWaveform/README.md

 - If the renal peak timing strays too far from initial parameter estimation
 - If the S-peak deviates too far from the maxima of the beat
 - If the timing of the diastolic is < 0.2
-- If there is less than 0,1s between the peaks
+- If there is less than 0.1s between the peaks
-- If there is a large shift between baselines (Currently not applied!)
+- If there is a large shift between baselines
 - If the configuration rate is above 0.95
 - The renal peak is gradually penalised as the amplitude increase